dapphub/klab/README.md

 KLab
 ====

-GUI for exploring K-framework reachability proofs.
+A GUI for exploring K-framework reachability proofs.

 **NOTE:** This is an early alpha version for internal usage.
 Direct any questions in an issue or at <https://dapphub.chat/channel/k-framework>.

-KLab is a client-server architecture, meaning that you need to have a KLab server and a KLab client running.
+KLab uses a client-server architecture, meaning that you'll need to have both a KLab server and a KLab client running.
 The server will recieve proof requests and perform them, while the client will let you explore/work on the proof.
 Ask at <https://dapphub.chat/channel/k-framework> for access to a KLab server if you do not want to setup your own.